-Global Hiring Trends have changed rapidly？ For those of us who have worked from home in the past two years, “work from home” (WFH) is a well-known term.
-Since we are heading to endemic and getting back to normalcy, what are the upcoming global hiring patterns in Asia that will soon or continue to happen?
+Global Hiring Trends have changed rapidly.
+For those of us who have worked from home during the past two years, "work from home" (WFH) is a well-known term.
+Heading back to normalcy, what are the upcoming global hiring patterns in Asia that will continue to happen?

 As the term implies, global hiring trends would change from time to time.
-For your recruitment efforts to have good results, your company has to find ways to stay on top of hiring trends and hire the best talents in the market.
+For recruitment efforts to have good results, a company has to find ways to stay on top of hiring trends and hire the best talents in the market.

-So, what is happening and changing the new Human Hiring Trends in Asia now?
+So, what are the changing new Human Hiring Trends in Asia now?

-WFH (Work from home) is undoubtedly a keyword that all of us have somehow experienced in the past two to three years.
-Digital competency skills are no longer a good to have factor from an employer’s perspective in hiring.
-We have no choice but to embrace the digital revolution and improve our digital skills to capitalize on the possible financial benefits it may bring to our business.
+We've all experienced WFH for the past two to three years.
+Digital competency skills are no longer just a good-to-have factor from an employer’s perspective.
+Employers today have no choice but to embrace the digital revolution and improve their digital skills to capitalise on the possible financial benefits it may bring to their business.

 As a result, the Greater Industry 4.0 adoption is one of the crucial government initiatives to accelerate digital growth in Indonesia to train more than 400,000 workers to support digital transformation.
 This initiative is expected to increase company productivity by 40 to 70 per cent, generate 20 million new jobs, and add $120 billion in revenue1 to the country’s annual productivity.

-Here is a question for you, why is Indonesia’s economy affected so severely?
+The question remains, why is Indonesia’s economy so severely affected?
 Generally, there are 63 million MSMEs (micro, small, and medium-sized enterprises) in Indonesia that account for 60 per cent of the country’s GDP and 97 per cent of the employment.
 However, if we look at the digital readiness of the country, Indonesia has implemented only 21 per cent of industry 4.0 technologies compared with 40% in Japan and 56% in China.

 2. Increasing Need to Hire Cybersecurity Professionals

-According to the study of KPMG, there are over 10,000 cyber security incidents reported in Malaysia in the year 2021.
 Companies will be at a higher risk of being targeted by hackers if they continue to respond reactively rather than proactively.
-While business expansion and customer acquisition are important, investing in cyber security can cause devastating losses to your company, it is considered a major business risk rather than an IT problem.
+While business expansion and customer acquisition are important, not investing in cyber security can cause devastating losses to your company, and it is considered a major business risk rather than an IT problem.

-Most of the cyber security employees working in large enterprises in South East Asia are from India or China.
-Therefore, there is a need to look for more local talent, especially when the global competition is getting more competitive, and are inviting this group of talent pool to return home and leave Southeast Asia.
+Most cyber security employees working in large enterprises across South East Asia are from India or China.
+Therefore, there is a need to look for more local talent, especially when global competition for this group of talent is fierce.
+You can use Emplyer of Record China

 3. Freelancing and Flexible Work Arrangements

 We know that the impact of China on the world is undeniable, especially in dominating the global supply chain.
-However, many companies from Asia have started to in-source parts of their manufacturing by relying less on China’s manufacturing due to the extensive and multiple shutdowns implemented by China to reach zero-covid cases in the year 2022.
+However, many companies from Asia have started to pivot locally due to supply line shortages caused by China's Zero COVID policy.

-China’s strategy of constant shutdowns has caused an economic slowdown and a reduction in recruitment budgets, which has further reduced job opportunities.
-This has contributed to more than 200 million freelancers and remote workers in the working population in China.
-Furthermore, more than 10.76 million graduates are graduating this year4, this will add further pressure to China’s job market outlook.
+China's zero COVID policy has caused an economic slowdown and reduction in recruitment budgets, which has further reduced job opportunities.
+This has contributed to the rise of the gig economy and remote workers in the China's working population.
+With more than 10.76 million graduates graduating this year, this will add further pressure to China's job market outlook.

-What we see from this trend is that allowing flexible job options, such as a hybrid workplace instead of just providing employees with a comfortable office space with pleasant renovations and a positive work environment.
-The benefits of flexible working schedules and flexible workplaces outweigh a lot of benefits that HR leaders should take note of if the aim is to enhance the employee’s work-life balance.
+What we see observe from this trend is that workers prefer flexible job options, such as hybrid workplaces instead of comfortable office spaces with a positive work environment.
+To further enhance job satisfaction, HR leaders should consider how the importance of flexible working schedules and work life balance far outweigh other HR benefits.

 4. The Future of Remote Work

-As such, the term “lying flat”, which in Chinese refers to doing something with the least amount of effort and spending the l east amount of money has gained huge traffic searches and captured numerous headlines this year.
-Hence, there is a call for action for companies to provide flexible work benefits such as hybrid work models to stay competitive in the market.
+As such, the term “lying flat”, which in Chinese refers to doing something with the least amount of effort and spending the least amount of resources has gained huge attention and captured numerous headlines this year.
+Hence, organisations should rethink flexible working benefits if they which to continue to stay competitive in the current job market.

 How can AYP help with these hiring trends in Asia?